miklevin/MikeLev.in/_posts/2022-05-27-vim-macro-to-format-markdown-poetry.md

 exploitative activity.

 What?
 Exploit?
 Doesn't the English language suck?
-Yes, the English language really sucks, the bourgeoisie aristocracy keeping the common man like me down.
+Yes, the English language really sucks, the aristocracy keeping the common man like me down.
 Well, eff-that.
 We common folk can rise-up... but not in rebellion but rather in taking over the system.
 What's that?
 We already have?
 The nerds won, you say?
 New royalty is the Bill Gates, Elon Musks, Jeff Bezoses and the unheard-of Larry Ellisons?
 Well, maybe.
 But not all the nerds won equally.

 It's the wolf-nerds who won.
 I don't wanna be a wolf.
 I want to be a sensitive